-ITS A REAL SURPRISE when you really understand Tampax

-NO BELTS NO PINS NO PADS NO DOOR

-DEAR and gentle reader, how can we make you realize the difference to you when you use Tampax?
+ITS A REAL SURPRISE when you really understand Tampax NO BELTS ND PINS ND PADS NO DODR DEAR and gentle reader, how can we make you realize the difference to you when you use Tampax?
 Doesn't it mean something to tell you that over two hundred fifty million have already been sold?
 Doesn't that give you assurance?
-There is an old saying "What others can do."

-others can do, you can do."
+There is an old saying "What others can do, you can do.
 The principle of internal absorption has been long known to physicians.
 Tampax has simply made it available to all women for regular monthly sanitary protection.
 No pins or belts.
 No chafing, wrinkling.
 No odor can form.
 No disposal troubles.
 Tampax is made of pure surgical cotton, greatly compressed.
 Each is hygienically sealed in dainty, patented one-time-use container.
 Your hands never touch the Tampax and the user is unaware of it.

-Tampax now is made in three sizes: Regular, Super, Junior.
+Tampax now is made in three sizes: Regular, Tampax now is made in three sizes: Regular, Super, Junior.
 These meet every individual need.
 You can travel, dance, golf... use tub or shower...
 Sold at drug stores and notion counters.
-Introductory box 20t large econcounters.
 Introductory box, 20t.
-Large economy package (4 months' supply) will save you up to 25% in money.
+Large econ-omy package (4 months' supply) will save you up to 25% in money.